What is the difference between a loss assessor and a loss adjuster?

 Hopefully you are now clear on the difference between insurance assessors and insurance loss adjusters.
-If you require help with an insurance claim, ICS can help manage the claims process from start to finish, allowing you to begin moving on with your daily life while keeping you updated on the status of your claim as it progresses:
+If you require help with an insurance claim, ICS can help manage the claims process from start to finish.
+This allows you to begin moving on with your daily life.
+We will keep you updated on the status of your claim as it progresses:

 - After an initial phone call one to discuss your claim and determine how we can best help a loss assessor will conduct a no-charge visit to your home or premises.

 - Once there, they can discuss your claim in person and make a preliminary assessment of the damage.

 - You will then receive a proposal stating the fee structure and outlining how we intend to progress with negotiating your claim with the insurance company.